 Why Do Cats Dislike Having Their Nails Trimmed?

 Trimming nails seems like such a trivial exercise, yet many cats absolutely hate it.
 If you are doing it correctly, nail trimming is not a painful procedure at all.

-When the clippers close down onto the nail, there is a small amount of pressure that some cats might find uncomfortable, but as long as you are cutting in the correct place (more on this later) nail trimming will not cause your cat any discomfort or pain.
+When the clippers close down on the nail, there is a small amount of pressure that some cats might find uncomfortable.
+As long as you are cutting in the correct place (more on this later) nail trimming will not cause your cat any pain.

-The reason is usually that cats dislike having their feet touched.
-When you cut their nails, you do have to get quite intimate with their paws.
-You need to separate their digits so that you can manipulate the clippers in between each tootsie.
+In general, cats dislike having their feet touched.
+However, when you cut their nails, you do have to really handle their paws.
+You need to separate their digits so that you can manipulate the clippers in between each toe.

-This, for many cats, is just too much and their first instinct is to wriggle away from you (or lash out to warn you not to do that again!).
+This, for many cats, is just too much stimulation for their sensitive paws, and their first instinct is to wriggle away from you (or lash out to warn you not to do that again).
 A lot of the process of achieving a calm nail trim is about getting your cat used to having their paws touched.

 Also Read: Why Do Cats Chew On Their Nails